andthum/mdtools/docs/source/index.rst

 Contributing
 ============

-If you want to contribute to the project, please read the :ref:`developers-guide-label`.
+If you want to contribute to the project, please read the |dev_guide|.

 Source code